Associate Professor - Ernest So Hin Leung (UK-USA)

 Critics have hailed Ernest So as a performer who exerts a “phenomenon presence on stage” and one who “evokes the romanticism and technical brilliance of a 19th century pianist”.
 Mr. So’s early manifestation as concert pianist brought prizes such as the Best Performer Award during his youth in Singapore and later the Beethoven Trophy.
 His years at the Juilliard School were spent under the artistic influence and instruction of renowned Beethoven scholar Jacob Lateiner (1928 – 2010); other teachers include Solomon Mikowsky, the late Constance Keene, and Jonathan Feldman.

-Mr. So is a technical consultant on piano manufacture and restoration techniques, working for various piano builders and restorers.
+Besides, Ernest So is a technical consultant on piano manufacture and restoration techniques, working for various piano builders and restorers.
 He is currently the Chief Technical Consultant for Asia Piano Japan.
-Mr. So has long been associated with Fazioli pianos, performing and recording on many of their instruments.
+He has long been associated with Fazioli pianos, performing and recording on many of their instruments.